joshbegley/nyt-latest/README.md

 `Bruno Fernandes and Casemiro are among the first-team players to have taken Diego Leon under their wing as he starts to find his feet`\
 https://nytimes.com/athletic/6760310/2025/10/30/diego-leon-manchester-united-highlights/

-**Nikola Jokić joins Oscar Robertson on short list for NBA history in Nuggets' blowout win over Pelicans**\
+**Nikola Jokić makes more history, opens season with four triple-doubles in a row**\
 `It wouldn't be an NBA season without Nikola Jokić finding ways to unique stuff the stat sheet.`\
 https://nytimes.com/athletic/6762061/2025/10/30/nikola-jokic-nuggets-triple-double-oscar-robertson-nba/